UrieLara/urielara/README.md

 ## Hello! 👋 I'm Uriel Lara
 _Mechatronics & System Computer Engineer._

-💻 With expertise in C#, JavaScript, HTML and CSS.
+💻 I'm currently learning and applying C#, JavaScript, HTML, and CSS to develop web pages with ASP.NET.

-🚀 I develop web pages using ASP.NET and continuously work on improving my skills in it.
+I'm also gaining experience in deploying ASP.NET applications using Docker on Linux servers.

 🎮 Studying Video Game Development, working toward the skills needed to craft immersive digital experiences in the future.